Brack is a traditional Irish cake baked at Halloween. The name comes from the Irish word ‘breac’, which means speckled.

 You are now ready to add the soaked fruit to the egg mixture and blend all the wet ingredients together.

-Here is the finished product.
-It can be sliced up and buttered to accompany a cup of tea or coffee, or it can be stored in an air-tight cake box.
+It can be sliced up and buttered to accompany a cup of tea or coffee, or it can be stored in an airtight container or cake box.

 Slices of speckled brack – absolutely delicious.